Placeholder-Software/Dissonance/docs/Reference/Audio/VoiceSettings.md

 - Medium (40ms)
 - Large (60ms)

 This setting determines how much voice data is sent in a single network packet.
-There is some overhead associated with each individual packet so using larger values will send less packets and thus reduce CPU load and network usage.
-However, larger values introduce more latency (more delay between speaking and hearing).
+There is some overhead associated with each individual packet - using larger values will send less packets-per-second and thus reduce CPU load and network usage.
+However, larger packets introduce more latency (more delay between speaking and hearing).
 Latency is a very important aspect of perceived voice quality and lowering this will improve the flow of conversations.

-The `Tiny` option is the lowest latency option as it bundles audio into 10 millisecond packets.
-However due to the high rate of packets (100/second) it is **not suitable for use over the internet**, only use it in a local area network when latency is very important.
+The `Tiny` option (10ms packets) is the lowest latency option.
+However due to the very high rate of packets (100/second) it is **not suitable for use over the internet**, only use it in a local area network when latency is very important (e.g. shared space VR).

 ## Audio Quality